fbpx

 Paul Toffoletti, Hamilton Naturalists Club – Carolinian East Ontario Nature Regional Director Board Member

 Paul grew up in Hamilton and now lives in Burlington.
 He retired from the City of Hamilton as an Urban Planning Technician and is an honorary member of the Canadian Association of Certified Planning Technicians.
-He became involved with environmental and natural heritage issues in his community in the mid 1990’s, when he joined the Hamilton Naturalists’ Club, Ontario Nature and the Bruce Trail Conservancy.
-Paul continues to volunteer with the Iroquoia Bruce Trail Club, Hamilton Naturalists and Royal Botanical Gardens.
+He became involved with environmental and natural heritage issues in his community in the mid 1990’s, when he joined the Hamilton Naturalist Club, Ontario Nature and the Bruce Trail Conservancy.
+Paul continues to volunteer with the Iroquoia Bruce Trail Club, Hamilton Naturalist and Royal Botanical Gardens.
 Presently, he is also a Board member of the Ontario Trails Council.
 He has sat on environmental advisory committees for the City of Burlington and Halton Region and has an interest in land use issues and conservation land acquisition.
 Paul is a Hike Ontario Certified Hike Leader and enjoys hiking, cross country skiing, curling, riding his bike on rail trails and multi use paths, gardening and history.

 Directors at Large